mutinyproject/docs/index.md

 ## A project to create an open-source operating system with no compromises.

 Mutiny is a project to create a modern day open-source operating system that makes no compromises in terms of software and philosophy.
-Less cruft, more flexibility, suitable for any purpose desired.
+Less cruft, and suitable for any purpose desired.

 As of now it's based around the Linux kernel, [musl libc], and the LLVM toolchain.
-The init system that we're starting with is [s6]+[s6-rc], but the goal is that the system will be as flexible as possible and allow for any init system, any libc, any toolchain, and so on.
+The init system that we're starting with is [s6]+[s6-rc], with the goal being to integrate those tools in such a manner that administering the system is a joy.

-No Red Hat, no GNU, no group with all the power.
-An open system with the interests of the developers and spirit of free development for the betterment of computing, rather than companies and foundations vying for the most adoption and most marketable product.
+An open system with the interests of the developers and spirit of free development for the betterment and progression of computing, rather than companies and foundations vying for the most adoption and most marketable product.

 ## Design

+Read [the full design document][Design] for a more in-depth look.

 - Allow for building from source and using binary packages through the same package manager.